 In the end we decided to start with the advice of Sally Fallon, in Nourishing Traditions.
 Basically she advises soaking all nuts in water with a little salt overnight – or 7-12 hours – at room temperature.
 Her exception is cashews, which should be limited to 2-6 hours, otherwise the good stuff starts leeching away as well.

-We soak all our nuts at 42° in a yoghurt maker, to help speed up the process.
+We soak all our nuts at 42°C (108°F) in a yoghurt maker.
 Hard nuts like almonds, hazelnuts and peanuts we leave for 12 hours.
-In addition to cashews, we give pine nuts, pecans and walnuts just 4 hours – they’re soft to start with and we’ve found they go mushy if left in the machine for longer.
+In addition to cashews, we give pine nuts, pecans and walnuts just 4 hours – they’re soft to start with and we’ve found they go mushy if left longer.

 What about aflatoxin?
 This is a carcinogenic mould that can be found on nuts, grains and legumes – often when they’ve been stored improperly or for a long time.
 The processes that help deal with antinutrients will help remove aflatoxin to a large extent.
 Using organic produce that’s as fresh as possible is a good start.
 Careful storage and stock control at home will also help reduce the risk.